Let’s have a real discussion about some of the struggles of pastors wives.

 - I want you to record how you’ll feel when you conquer that strategy (relief, happy, etc).

-- Drop to your knees and begin praying for guidance and help overcoming each one of your struggles.
+- Drop to your knees and begin praying for guidance and help to overcome each one of your struggles.

 For example, my issue was loneliness in the early years of my marriage.
 I began journaling about it often.